-- 1. When the On/Off (main power) switch is turned on, a green indicator marked "POWER" is illuminated.
+- When the On/Off (main power) switch is turned on, a green indicator marked "Power" or the amber switch is illuminated.
 Power is applied through a series of normally closed limit switches, including water flow, gas pressure and high temperature, and through the operating temperature control to the flame-safeguard programmer. - 2.
 The water flow limit switch is closed when there is adequate water flow through the boiler. - 3.
-When adequate gas pressure is available, the low gaspressure limit switch is closed.
+When adequate gas pressure is available, the low gas-pressure limit switch is closed.
 Manual reset is required following conditions resulting in low gas pressure. - 4.
 If the temperature sensed by the high-limit temperature control is below the set limit, the normally closed position of the switch sends power to the operating temperature control.
-Manual reset is required following conditions

-- exceeding high-temperature limit.
-Water flow, low gas and high temperature complete the limit series, unless an external control is placed ahead of the water flow limit, by replacing the red jumper wire. - 5.
-When heat is required, as indicated by outlet water temperature, power is applied to Terminal 6 of the programmer, which initiates the burner ignition and operation sequence, and to an indicator marked "HEAT". - 6.
-The programmer first energizes Terminal 4 which supplies power to the definite purpose contactor for the blower motor and the air flow switch, which initially shows low air flow with the "LOW AIR" indicator.
+Manual reset is required following conditions exceeding high-temperature limit.
+The limit series is complete unless an external control is placed ahead of the water flow limit (replacing the red jumper wire). - 5.
+When heat is required, as indicated by outlet water temperature, power is applied to Terminal 6 of the programmer, which initiates the burner operating sequence, and to an indicator marked "Heat".

+- 6. The programmer first energizes Terminal 4 which supplies power to the contractor for the blower motor and the air flow switch, which initially shows low air flow with the "Low Air" indicator.
 This indicator will remain on until sufficient air flow is sensed. - 7.
-A time delay of 10 seconds or 30 seconds (depending on insurance or local code requirements) occurs between the time that the air switch light extinguishes and the programmer signals for a continuation of the start sequence.
-During this time the combustion chamber is pre-purged of any residual combustible gas or combustion products. - 8.
+A time delay of 10 seconds (standard) or 30 seconds (depending on insurance or local code requirements) occurs after the air proving switch closes and the programmer signals a continuation of the start sequence.
+During this time period the combustion chamber is pre-purged to eliminate any residual combustible gas or combustion products. - 8.
 A 10-second "trial-for-ignition" period is initiated with both Terminals 10 and 8 being energized.

-Terminal 10 of the programmer powers the ignition transformer and the "IGNITE" indicator.
+Terminal 10 of the programmer powers the ignition transformer and the "Ignite" indicator.
 The transformer output creates a spark at the igniter.

-Terminal 8 powers the pilot gas valve through the normally closed contacts of a time delay relay and the indicator for "PILOT".

-- 9. When a pilot flame is detected by the flame rod, a signal is sent to Terminal F in the programmer.
-Terminal 10 is de-energized shutting off the spark ignition and the pilot remains on for ten seconds during a "pilot stabilization period". - 10.
-After the pilot stabilization period, Terminal 9 is energized, which opens both main gas valves and lights the "Main Gas" indicator.
-After ten seconds, Terminal 8 is de-energized and the pilot valve and indicator light are extinguished. - 11.
-When the desired water temperature is reached, the operating control switch opens and the programmer is deenergized at Terminal 6 and the indicator for "HEAT" is turned off.
-This action also de-energizes Terminal 9, thus closing both main gas valves and turning off the indicator for "MAIN GAS". - 12.
+Terminal 8 powers the pilot gas valve and the indicator for "Pilot". - 9.
+When a pilot flame is detected by the flame rod, a signal is sent to Terminal F in the programmer.
+Terminal 10 is denergized shutting off the spark ignition and the pilot remains on for ten seconds during the flame establishing period. - 10.
+After the flame establishing period, Terminal 9 is energized, which opens both main gas valves and lights the "Main Gas" indicator.
+After ten seconds, Terminal 8 is de-energized and the pilot valve and indicator light are extinguished. - Lo Hi Lo: When Terminal 9 is energized, the Lo Hi Lo valve will be maintained in the low fire position for "low fire start" for ten seconds.
+If the operating temperature control calls for high fire, the programmer will initiate high fire (Terminal 21) at the same time the pilot valve and indicator is de-energized. - 11.
+When the desired water temperature is reached, the operating control switch opens and the programmer is de-energized at Terminal 6 and the indicator for "Heat" is turned off.
+This action also de-energizes Terminal 9, thus closing both main gas valves and turning off the indicator for "Main Gas". - 12.
 When the water temperature is reduced by the load on the system, the operating control switch will close again.
-The operating sequence will recycle to step 5, provided the limits on water flow, gas pressure and high temperature are all met.
+The operating sequence will recycle to step 5, provided that the limits on water flow, gas pressure and high temperature are all met.